-The applicant should compose and submit a personal statement that addresses:
+Both the principal physician investigator and the principal nurse investigator should compose and submit a personal statement that addresses:

-- a. the applicant's interest in the topic and this project - b. the applicant's perception of his/her role in the project - c. any additional pertinent experience or interests the applicant wishes the committee to consider
+- a. each applicant's specific role in the development of the collaborative effort - b. each applicant's interest in the topic and this project - c. any additional pertinent experience or interests that either applicant wishes the committee to consider